OolongSwap/boba-community-token-list/README.md

 ### Disclaimer

 This repo is open sourced and managed by the Boba community.
+Anyone can submit new tokens to this repository.
+Tokens being lsited here does NOT mean that Oolongswap team is in partnership with these projects.
 Oolongswap team does not guarantee the legitimacy of tokens added here and we don't endorese any community tokens.
-Note filing an pr does not guarantee addition to this token list.
-We do not review token addition requests in any particular order, and we do not guarantee that we will review your request to add the token to the list.